Hertizch/MetroForSteamAutoUpdater/README.md

 - Does not overwrite your custom.styles, unless the updated package contains a newer version.

 # Changelog
+1.0.3:
+- Fixed to work with the new metroforsteam.com website layout.

 1.0.2:
 - Minor changes.